snowplow-archive/snowplow.github.com/_posts/2014-04-17-spark-example-project-released.md

 In the rest of this blog post I'll talk about:

-* Challenges of running Spark on EMR
-* How to use Spark Example Project
-* Getting help
-* Thoughts on Spark
-* Spark and Snowplow

 1. [Challenges of running Spark on EMR](/blog/2014/04/17/spark-example-project-released/#challenges)
 2. [How to use Spark Example Project](/blog/2014/04/17/spark-example-project-released/#usage)
 3. [Getting help](/blog/2014/04/17/spark-example-project-released/#help)